 The digital age has made it so easy to meet someone, to stay in touch with someone, and heck, to tell the world about someone.
 But it wasn’t always like that.
 Love in the olden days was, for lack of a better term, something that required a lot more effort.
 Meeting your beau meant literally standing in one place at an agreed time and not just texting “omw”.
 Wooing someone used to mean writing hundreds of love letters in the hopes that one of them will not only land on her hand but also get through to her heart.
-Patience, commitment, trust were therefore attributes that one must possess.
+Patience, commitment, trust were, therefore, attributes that one must possess.
 But what does it really mean to have those?
 These couples from way back 70s give us love advice to take to heart when it comes to strengthening a relationship.

 Concord and Erna Fabillar

-Concord and Erna’s relationship is an epitome of love, in sickness and in health, and one that flourishes beyond death.
+Concord and Erna’s relationship is the epitome of love, in sickness and in health, and one that flourishes beyond death.
 Concord passed away more than five years ago after his brave battle with cancer.
 But their love story remains to be one that their children and the younger generations in the family continue to look up to.

 It’s been three decades since they met in college.
 They had been friends for a long time before being in a relationship.
 Their eldest daughter, Karen, fondly shares, “My mom knew every girl my dad dated, and always thought she wouldn’t be one of them.
 She thought my dad was too friendly and got annoyed at how it took them a long time to get to where they were heading because he would get stuck talking to people!”